 Table 3 shows that all IQ indices and the Comprehensive IQ index have statistically significant effects of reinforcing a firm's survivability.
 Thus, improved institutional qualities are strongly associated with a business's lower risk of failure.
 In line with the findings of Baumöhl et al. (2019), our study emphasizes the particular importance of institutional qualities for small businesses.
 Results here revealed that small firms are subject to institutional attributes more than companies in general and that Democracy and Civil society, among others, have the greatest effects and increase the survival probability of small businesses by nearly 25%.
-Among the single IQ factors, the level of Democracy exhibits the largest economic significance among the reset of factors, albeit their impact seems to be of similar.
+Among single IQ factors, the level of Democracy exhibits the largest economic significance among the rest of factors, albeit their impact seems to be similar.

 When looking at Table 4, which introduces FD variables, we see a complicated picture.
-Factors reflecting deepening financial institutions-Liquid liabilities, Private credit, and Bank assets-are shown to have statistically significant effects that enhance firm survival; among these, Liquid liabilities exhibits the largest economic significance by far, as it improves a firm's probability of survival by about 22%.
-This finding goes against that of Tsoukas (2011), where the development of banking intermediation in Asian countries was found to further bank-dependent firm management and increase the risk of failure.
+Factors reflecting deepening financial institutions-Liquid liabilities, Private credit, and Bank assets-are shown to have statistically significant effects that enhance firm survival; of these, Liquid liabilities has the largest economic significance by far, as it improves a firm's survival probability by about 22%.
+This finding goes against that of Tsoukas (2011), who found that the development of banking intermediation in Asian countries increased bank-dependent firm management as well as the risk of failure.
 However, we believe that the discrepancy stems from differences in financial systems.
-Bukvič and Bartlett (2003) provided supporting evidence that Slovenian SMEs consider the difficulties associated with banking and credit as the more severe financial barriers obstructing business expansion.
+Bukvič and Bartlett (2003) provided supporting evidence that Slovenian SMEs consider the difficulties associated with banking and credit as more severe financial barriers obstructing business expansion.
 Mc Namara et al. (2017; p.
-123) also argued that the "European financial system can be described as strongly bank-based, where the significant reliance on bank finance for SMEs reinforces the importance of countries' lending infrastructure in the capital structure of SMEs."
+123) also argued that the "European financial system can be described as strongly bank based, where the significant reliance on bank finance for SMEs reinforces the importance of countries' lending infrastructure in the capital structure of SMEs."
 This is a stance that corroborates our result that shows the beneficial impact of financial development related specifically to the banking industry.

-In contrast, Market capitalization and Stock market volume, as variables corresponding to the depth of financial markets, take values higher than one and are statistically significant.
-From this, we expect that financial development, especially in capital markets, forms an increasingly competitive environment and makes it harder for small businesses to continue operations.
-However, one should note that market capitalization indirectly provides information regarding the extent of large and listed companies in the economy.
-Its higher level, thus, depicts less room for SMEs in the economy, in terms not of their numbers but of their economic capacity.
-Furthermore, it is worth mentioning that stock markets in the CEE region were established primarily as vehicles connected to mass privatization schemes and, thus, in the 2000s, they still substantially differed from mature Western stock markets in terms of capitalization, information processing, or as an alternative sources of financing (Hanousek et al., 2009).
+In contrast, Market capitalization and Stock trading volume, as variables corresponding to the depth of financial markets, take values higher than one and are statistically significant.
+From this, we expect that financial development, especially in capital markets, brings an increasingly competitive environment and makes it harder for small businesses to continue operations.
+However, one should note that market capitalization indirectly provides information regarding the proportion of large and listed companies in the economy.
+Its higher level, thus, indicates that there is less room in the economy for SMEs, in terms not of their numbers but of their economic capacity.
+Furthermore, it is worth mentioning that stock markets in the CEE region were established primarily as vehicles connected to mass privatization schemes; thus, in the 2000s, they still substantially differed from mature Western stock markets in terms of capitalization, information processing, and as alternative sources of financing (Hanousek et al., 2009).
 Hence, the negative impact of market capitalization on survival probability might not come as a complete surprise.
 Since the measures of market capitalization and stock trading volume are, to an extent, substitute measures (with a correlation of 0.32), a similar analogy can be drawn for the latter indicator as well.